Spouse of the prime minister of Malaysia

 The spouse of the prime minister of Malaysia (pasangan perdana menteri Malaysia) refers to the spouse of the head of government of Malaysia, the prime minister.
 Since independence in 1957, the title has been held by women, therefore the spouse is also known as the prime minister's wife.
 Some commentators have tried to style prime ministers' wives as "First Lady of Malaysia", similar to the style of First Lady used in republics, but this is not a recognised title.
 To date, ten women have held the title of the spouse of the prime minister of Malaysia.

 Role of the spouse of the prime minister of Malaysia

 The spouse of the prime minister of Malaysia is not an elected position, carries no official duties, and brings no salary.
 However, she does receive some allowance as recognition of her time and energy put into being the spouse of the prime minister of Malaysia.

 As the spouse of the prime minister of Malaysia, she attends many official ceremonies and functions of state either along with or representing the prime minister.
-There is a strict taboo against the spouse holding outside employment while serving as spouse of the prime minister of Malaysia.

-Following the Asian value system, where the woman is the guiding light and pillar of the household, the spouse also represents family values and is taken as a motherly figure.

 The spouse of the prime minister of Malaysia frequently participates in humanitarian and charitable work.
 It became increasingly common for spouses of heads of state or government to select specific causes to promote, usually ones that are not politically divisive.
-It is common for the spouse of the prime minister of Malaysia to form organisations and hire a staff to support these activities.
+It is common for the spouse of the prime minister of Malaysia to form organisations and hire staff to support these activities.